- What is BPA

-Certain natural, the so-called "phyto-estrogens", and man-made substances, co-called “endocrine active” substances, can exhibit properties that mimic hormones’ properties.
+Certain natural substances, the so-called "phyto-estrogens", and man-made substances, co-called “endocrine active” substances, can exhibit properties that mimic hormones’ properties.

 Like many naturally-occurring substances and everyday foodstuffs, BPA shows very weak, estrogen-like activity, but only at extremely high levels to which humans realistically can never be exposed to.
 This measurable estrogen-like activity is still significantly lower than that of natural phyto-estrogens, contained in every day food, e.g. in soy beans, coffee, or carrots.

-For BPA, a comprehensive scientific evaluation, following weight-of-evidence principles was carried out by the European Food Safety Authority (EFSA) in 2015.
-EFSA reviewed all available scientific studies on BPA, including the literature on potential endocrine-related effects of BPA.
-On endocrine disruption, EFSA’s expert panel concluded that “based on the WHO criteria, it is not possible to conclude that BPA is an endocrine disruptor”.
+For BPA, a comprehensive scientific risk assessment, following weight-of-evidence principles was carried out by the European Food Safety Authority (EFSA) in 2015.
+EFSA reviewed all scientific studies on BPA available at that time, including the literature on potential endocrine-related effects of BPA.
+On endocrine disruption EFSA’s expert panel concluded in 2015 that “based on the WHO criteria, it was not considered possible to conclude that BPA is an endocrine disruptor”.